-Polyurethane foam is one of the most common crib mattress components (and adult mattresses, too).
+Polyurethane foam is one of the most common crib mattress components (common in kids mattresses and adult mattresses, too).

 To make polyurethane foams and memory foam, manufacturers react diisocyanates (methylene diphenyl diisocyanate [MDI] and/or toluene diisocyanate [TDI]) with polyols and water.
 It may also contain other chemical catalysts, blowing agents and flame retardants.

 In “normal” flexible polyurethane foam (as opposed to plant-based foam), both the polyols and the isocyanates are petroleum-based.
 In other words, it’s made from non-renewable resources.